1and1/neberus/README.md

 ## Viewing the Apidocs

-Neberus generates only static `html` files and adds some `css` and `js` files.
+Neberus generates `html` files and adds some `json`, `css` and `js` files.
 This means that the docs can be served from many places and viewed in any browser.

 The apidocs can be deployed to an external server, accessed over the repository or included within the webapp.